 Clever Impersonator only needs blue mana, and he expands Clone's ability by letting you copy any nonland permanent on the field.
 Thus, you can duplicate artifacts, enchantments, and even planeswalkers in addition to creatures, letting you reflect your foe's strongest card regardless of type back at them.
 Of course, you can also copy your own units, but remember the legend rule when doing so.

 Metamorph is an artifact creature, qualifying for all types of creature/artifact supports (and removals), and he stands above the shapeshifter crowd with two excellent abilities.
 First, he can copy artifacts in addition to creatures (and copied monsters become artifact creatures).
 Then, his phyrexian mana symbol lets you satisfy its cost with either one blue mana or two life, letting you fuel Metamorph's entrance with either resource.

 Versatile in both cost and functionality, Metamorph remains Magic's best shapeshifter and a potent force in any deck.
 In commander format, keep in mind that even though you can cast Metamoprh without blue mana if you spend two life, his color identity is still blue, so don't try squeezing him into non-azure decks.

 Which card do you prefer?

 Shapeshifter Decks in MTG

-Shapeshifters remains one of my favorite subtypes that have an astonishing number of competitive entries, and I definitely recommend testing them yourself.
-But for now, as we eagerly await Wizards of the Coast's next expansion of monster-imitating fakes, vote for your favorite card and I'll see you at our next Magic countdown!
+Shapeshifter remains one of my favorite subtypes that have an astonishing number of competitive entries, and I definitely recommend testing them yourself.
+But for now, as we eagerly await Wizards of the Coast's next expansion of monster-imitating fakes, vote for your favorite card, and I'll see you at our next Magic countdown!

 Questions & Answers